theOrillian/website/content/post/adventures-with-hugo.md

 For step-by-step instructions on setting up a custom domain for your site, while using Google domains, check out <a href="http://www.curtismlarson.com/blog/2015/04/12/github-pages-google-domains/" target="_blank">GitHub Pages using google domains</a>.

 Your Goolge domain can be administrated from `domains.google.com`.

+I wanted to delete the entire public folder before generating and committing the new website.
+But there were 2 files that I wanted to preserve CNAME and the README.md in the GitHub repository.
+These files needed to be copied to the Hugo static folder.

 Day 3 - Part #3: Serve custom domain with https
 =====